 Surf fishing involves the use of many tactics that are vastly different from any other form of angling.
-The crashing waves and the foam created by them create a chaotic and somewhat unpredictable environment, but knowing when and where to cast in the surf is key to catching fish along the coast.
+The crashing waves and the foam created by them create a chaotic and somewhat unpredictable environment, but knowing when and where to cast when surf fishing is key to catching fish along the coast.

 Some fish species can be caught within 20 feet of the shoreline while others are farther out and require you to cast out past the breaking waves.